CICCIOSGAMINO/node-session/README.md

 connection driver, native Node.js session is not for production mode, you can use the basic session only for dev mode, for production mode consider to connect session with mongodb with the rigth drivers, or through redis another famous NoSQL database.
-Connect the session storage with a db engine permit to store large amout
+Connect the session storage with a db engine permit to store large amout of data for session managment.

 ### Install Packages